mdmtk/docs/edge/source/guide/MX/overview.md

 * The MX Management Framework (MXMF)
 * Configuration Service Providers (CSPs)
 * Changes and extensions to standard applications (e.g. Settings UI, Browser, Email Client, etc.)

+>**Note:** All of the above components may or may not be present on a device.
+Specifically, MXMF and the CSPs may be absent.
+Therefore, these components would need to be installed on the device before they can be used.

 ### Operating System Extensions (OSX)